 According to a Way Home for Tulsa, a total of 1,188 individuals including children were counted as homeless on the night of Jan.
 24, 2019.
 The event was part of Tulsa Point-in-Time Count, an annual count of individuals and families experiencing homelessness or residing in permanent supportive housing completed as a mandate from the U.S. Department of Housing and Urban Development (HUD).
 The count is completed on one day during the last 10 days in January using a combination of survey responses and Homeless Management Information System data.

 Collaborating with community partners, Family & Children’s Services case workers break down barriers, interface with the public and furnish easy access to services the agency provides.
 Here’s a snapshot at the locations F&CS case workers of Homeless Outreach are found.
-These resources would not be possible without a generous donation from the Zarrow Family Foundation.
+These resources would not be possible without a generous donation from the Anne and Henry Zarrow Foundation.

 Rachel (Cremin) Peterman is the newest case manager to join the F&CS’ HOT team.
 The downtown station is a hub for many things, including the places where the homeless can gather.
 Although many go through the area, we’ve never had a consistent presence there.
 Although the homeless team would pass through the area, there wasn’t a consistent presence – until now.
 After reaching an agreement with the Tulsa Housing Authority last July, Rachel spends half of her time at the transit.